Sudan budget 2021 approved by ministers

 The general budget for the fiscal year 2021, was presented by Minister of Cabinet Affairs Omar Manis, where he referred to the priorities of the transitional government, requirements for the implementation of the Juba peace agreement, and recommendations of the national economic conference that took place in September.

 The budget is based on the tripartite programme for economic reform, the economic programme of the Forces for Freedom and Change, and the 2030 Sustainable Development Goals (SDGs).
 The monetary fiscal policies will be regularly reviewed and evaluated.

-Acting Planning Under sectary at Ministry of Finance and Economic Planning, Amin Salih Yassin, announced that Sudan received a grant and loan of $80 million from the International Fund for Agricultural Development (IFAD) on Tuesday.
-The grant and loan will Sudan to combat poverty, realize food security, create work opportunities and protect the environment.
+Acting Planning Under Secretary at the Ministry of Finance and Economic Planning, Amin Yasin, announced that Sudan received a grant and a loan of $80 million from the International Fund for Agricultural Development (IFAD) on Tuesday.
+The amount will help Sudan to combat poverty, realise food security, create work opportunities and protect the environment.

-The announcement was made at the National Workshop about Implementation of the 2030 SDGs organized by the Financial and Economic Studies Academy.
+The announcement was made at the National Workshop about the Implementation of the 2030 Goals organised by the Financial and Economic Studies Academy in Khartoum.

 * USD 1 = SDG 55.1375 at the time of posting, according to the daily middle US Dollar rate quoted by the CBoS, however effective foreign exchange rates can vary widely on Sudan’s parallel market.

 Radio Dabanga’s editorial independence means that we can continue to provide factual updates about political developments to Sudanese and international actors, educate people about how to avoid outbreaks of infectious diseases, and provide a window to the world for those in all corners of Sudan.
 Support Radio Dabanga for as little as €2.50, the equivalent of a cup of coffee.